roboflow/inference/docs/workflows/understanding.md

 ## What makes a `workflow`?

 As mentioned above, `workflows` are made of `steps`. `Steps` perform specific actions (like making prediction from a model or registering results somewhere).
-They are created from `blocks`, which ship the `code` (implementing what's happening behind the scene) and `manifest` (describing the way on how `block` can be used).
+They are instances of `blocks`, which ship the `code` (implementing what's happening behind the scene) and `manifest` (describing the way on how `block` can be used).
 Great news is you do not even need to care about the `code`.
 (If you do, that's great - `workflows` only may benefit from your skills).
 But the clue is -